chkn/SharpBoomerang/Readme.md

 ### Xamarin Studio

-If you are using Mono, you'll need version 4.3.1 or newer (currently available in [beta][2]).
+If you are using Mono, you'll need version 4.3.1 or newer.
 Just load `SharpBoomerang.sln` in Xamarin Studio and go!

 [2]: http://www.mono-project.com/download/beta/

 Docs
 ----

 Documentation can be found in the `docs` directory, or [online][3].
-The HTML docs can be built by running `build.fsx`.
+The HTML docs can be built like this:

+    [Windows] build.cmd docs
+    [Mac] build.fsx docs

 [3]: http://chkn.github.io/SharpBoomerang/Introduction.html